Things to Do in Sitka, Alaska: A Local's Complete 2026 Guide

 Sitka Sound Science Center

 My long time partner and our own local research facility hosts one of the coolest aquariums in the region.
-With touch tanks, a working salmon hatchery, and active research programs, stopping here both supports the understanding of Sitka's marine life and gets you up close and person with life undersea!
+With touch tanks, a working salmon hatchery, and active research programs, stopping here both supports the understanding of Sitka's marine life and gets you up close and personal with life undersea!
 For hours and rates check out: https://sitkascience.org

 Alaska Raptor Center